mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 I was surprised at the difference in pricing between Ethernet and fiber.
 For the options I saw, SFP+ to RJ45 transceivers were significantly more expensive than SFP+ to fiber, but Ethernet cables are cheaper than fiber cables.

-When I priced everything out, pricing was significantly better for fiber:
+When I priced everything out, cost was significantly lower for fiber:

 | Component                                                       | Ethernet price | Fiber price |
 | --------------------------------------------------------------- | -------------- | ----------- |